 As well as delivering 12 shows per year across both venues, Blair Todd also curates many of the shorter projects and events.
 He creates platforms in the main gallery programme for artists’ development including the annual Transition project, in addition to social/interactive projects, residencies, live art and performance.
 Newlyn Art Gallery & The Exchange has a long history of presenting solo exhibitions with national and international artists, as well as initiating and partnering on major group exhibitions.

 The primary aim of Cat Gibbard’s role is to connect audiences with art and artists, both within and beyond the gallery buildings.
 Through her work, she supports and nurtures young artists with opportunities such as The Collaborators and Drawing a Presence.
 Her role also explores the usefulness of art in shaping and enriching our day-to-day lives through initiatives such as The Home Service and A Postcard to Penzance.
-Cat is a trustee of Kernow Education Arts Partnership [KEAP] and is an Area Representative for engage.
-She is also an Artsmark critical friend.
+Cat is an area representative for Engage, and and Chair of Trustee’s for KEAP.

 Kathy Hill delivers the Marketing activities for both venues.
 This covers a wide range of things from press releases to signage, posters to social media – and a whole lot more!
 She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than eight years later is still with us.
 When not at work you might spot Kathy out and about in Newlyn, where she lives, walking her dog, or running along the seafront.